kubernetes/community/committee-steering/governance/sig-governance.md

   staff and approve presented content but *MAY* delegate to other contributors to create material and present
 - *MUST* ensure meetings are recorded and made available
-- *MUST* report activity with the community via k-dev mailing list at least once a quarter (slides, video from kubecon, etc)
 - *MUST* coordinate sponsored working group updates to the SIG and the wider community
 - *MUST* coordinate communication and be a connector with other community